Ten of Pentacles

 The Fool greeted the king.

-My end is near, the king responded, I am just here waiting for the Nameless One to harvest my soul.
+My end is near, the king responded.
+I am just here waiting for the Nameless One to harvest my soul.
 Now I think about how I have lived my life.

 He wished he had something that would make the king feel better.
 He was so sad.
 Sometimes there is nothing to say.
 It is just what it is.

-Do you know what I’m looking at?
-The King asked.
+Do you know what I’m looking at? the King asked.

 The Fool nodded.

-Its a memory, the king said, I watched two sand cranes fly in front of a sunset.
-The birds were big and beautiful and they were courting.
+It’s a memory, the king said.
+I watched two sand cranes fly in front of a sunset.
+The birds were big and beautiful, and they were courting.
 They bobbed their crimson heads and flapped their wings in a chaotic dance as the day’s last rays shone on them.

-I think of that day a lot, the king continued, I think about how free those two birds were.
+I think of that day a lot, the king continued.
+I think about how free those two birds were.
 They didn’t need wealth, power, or prestige.
 They were fine dancing in the setting sun.
 They were all about love and love only.
 Love for love’s sake.
 It moved me.

 I thought that I wanted to love as well.
 I wanted to court someone that I can share my life with.
 I decided that I needed to build wealth and build a home so that I can attract a person to share this life with me.